10 Fantastic Ideas for Your Spare RoomFebruary 4, 2019

 Basements have often been thought of as children’s play areas or for additional storage use.
 However, these days they have been transformed into so much more.

-A beautifully remodeled basement can be made into an spaces such as office/library, art studio, music room, gym, or spa rooms.
+A beautifully remodeled basement can be made into a space such as office/library, art studio, music room, gym, or spa rooms.
 The possibilities are endless but your wallet is not.
 It’s not uncommon for the average basement remodel to run in excess of $50k.

 The good news is that a well thought out basement remodel could bring you a 70% return on investment making it one of the most potentially profitable home remodeling projects.